Philm Photography 2018

 Hair & Make Up Images HD, Woking

-Annas new album 'Wide Sky' has been produced with Jez Larder (Amy MacDonald, Estelle, David Bowie) and is out now.
+Annas latest album 'Wide Sky' has been produced with Jez Larder (Amy MacDonald, Estelle, David Bowie) and is out now.
 The album features performances from Syrian musicians, as well as singers from English National Opera (ENO) and recently received a 5 star review in national music magazine RnR.
 (Rock n Reel).
 Fusing together Middle Eastern music with Western pop, and continuing the world music theme featured in her pervious album 'River Man'.'Wide Sky' has been funded through Pledge Music, the campaign reached 275% of its target funding in three days.
 Her last EP 'Free Falling' was also crowdfunded.
 The title track 'Free Falling' was chosen as BBC Introducing: The South's 'Track of the Day' twice in 2016.

 Anna's previous album ‘River Man’, also produced by Jez Larder, took the listener on an epic musical odyssey through Roman history and heralded a change of musical direction.
 Voted one of RnR (Rock n Reel) Magazine’s albums of 2012, River Man features guest performances from Gary Brooker (Procol Harum), Patch Hannan (The Sundays, The Audience), and world-renowned Senegal virtuoso Jali Fily Cissokho.
 Influenced by the life, times, loves and legacy of Pompeii, Anna Neale’s ‘River Man’ enthralled listeners with songs that chronicled universal themes of love and knowledge, as well as the eternal question of the human spirit and human identity.